Nevertheless She Persisted

 If you've kept this up for a while, you've surely experienced something like I'm about to describe.
 A day that is both the most challenging and the most gratifying you can imagine.
 On this day a situation arises which once would have caused you to throw a tantrum, run away, play the victim, pass the pain down to another, or to do some messy-ass combo thereof.
 But, while you weren't looking, you have graduated to a new way of being.
 And today something different comes forth.
 On this day obstacles call forth wisdom.
 On this day fear forges bravery.

 "In the midst of death life persists, in the midst of untruth truth persists, in the midst of darkness light persists."

 - Mahatma Gandhi

-In preparation for my upcoming ENLIGHTENED ACTION RETREAT (June 15-18!
-There are still spots!)
-I have been soaking in the teachings of great spiritual activists.
+In preparation for my upcoming ENLIGHTENED ACTION RETREAT June, 2017, I have been soaking in the teachings of great spiritual activists.
 While listening to a Gandhi speech last week, the above quote glittered.
 As I paused to write it down I realized that it is a reference to the Brhadaranyaka Upanishad, I.iii.28, a popular Sanskrit mantra that has changed my life completely.

 asato ma sadgamaya